China in February 2026: Where to Go, Activities & Tips

 Hong Kong

 During the Spring Festival, every corner of China comes alive with mouth-watering festive foods, resonating firecrackers, and bright lanterns and couplets.
-This celebration commences on the first day of the Chinese lunar calendar (typically falls between late January and mid-February) and ends with the Lantern Festival, on the 15th day.
+This celebration commences on the first day of the Chinese lunar calendar and ends with the Lantern Festival on the 15th day.
+The Chinese New Year typically falls between late January and mid-February.
+Well, in 2026, the Chinese New Year's Eve is February 16th, and the Spring Festival will last from February 17th to March 3rd.

 The Lantern of Chinese New YearThe Lantern of Chinese New Year